-Cyber Essentials has been developed as part of the UK’s National Cyber Security Programme and aims to encourage businesses of any size to take steps towards achieving a baseline of cyber security.
+Cyber Essentials forms part of the UK’s National Cyber Security Programme to encourage businesses to take steps towards achieving a good baseline of cyber security.

-It is believed that implementing the required controls could shield companies from up to 80% of the common threats from the internet.
+Companies that implement the required controls could protect themselves from up to 80% of the common threats from the internet.

 Adopting Cyber Essentials has become a major requirement to win business in many sectors, including Nuclear, Health (particularly the NHS), Education and Defense.
 Suppliers bidding for certain government contracts must have achieved either Cyber Essentials Basic or CE+.

 The scheme is applicable all private sector organisations, universities, charities, and public sector organisations.